Scientist-Practitioner-Advocate Training Model

 The field of Counseling Psychology has had a longstanding commitment to social justice, as seen in its attention to the impacts of the social context on the lived experiences of those with whom we work, as well as its focus on diversity and multiculturalism (e.g., Toporek & McNally, 2006).
 Similarly, the members of our faculty each share a strong commitment to social justice in our research, teaching, and clinical work, but we are not content with these roles alone.
 Instead, like many other counseling psychologists, we have combined knowledge gained from research with our applied skills, to work where we can as advocates for social change.
 Our commitment stems from working directly with clients on campus and in our communities.
 Thus, in 2007, the core faculty decided to adopt a new training model that emphasizes the role of social justice advocate along with the traditional roles of scientist and practitioner.

 Since its initial accreditation in 1980, the UT Counseling Psychology program had consistently followed a scientist-practitioner model.
 The program now follows a scientist-practitioner-advocate training model (Fassinger & O'Brien, 2000).
 In July 2009, the APA Commission on Accreditation reviewed the new model and reaccredited our program for the next seven years.
 To the site visitors' knowledge, ours is the first – and so far the only – APA accredited program to adopt this model.
-An observer commented to the site visitors that, although in many ways the UT Counseling Psychology program has a new focus, in other ways this focus has been part of the individual commitment of faculty and students for quite a long time.
+Our program was recently reaccredited by the APA Commission on Accreditation in summer 2016 for another seven years.

 Integrating Elements of the Model